Analau4/Analau4/README.md

 - 📫 How to reach me : [www.linkedin.com/in/analaura-cruzhernandez]
 - ⚡ Fun fact: Before I was a teacher of spanish language in "Education National" in France !
 I love grammar and linguistics !

-Well, you might ask what is a Xoloitzcuintle.
+Well, you might ask what a Xoloitzcuintle is.
 It is a majestic and native dog from mexican culture.
 If you saw "Coco" film, you know what i'm talking about !
 If not, and if you got curious, visit the page : [https://www.ngenespanol.com/animales/xoloitzcuintle-leyenda-del-perro-azteca-prehispanico-y-su-significado/]

 >> Yes, I'm **proud** of my culture ! :blush: